spacecake/openwrt-zyxel-gs1900-24e/README.md

 That's the easiest method to return to stock.
 You can then overwrite OpenWrt with a stock firmware.
 You might need kmod-mtd-rw in order to be able to mount the config partition read/write.

-The first-time OpenWrt installation can also be performed from the OEM webpage, no need to attach serial (I never attached serial on the five ZyXELs that I own).
+The first-time OpenWrt installation can also be performed from the OEM webpage, no need to attach serial.